tribblix/build/patches/openjdk25/README.txt

 'product-images', as 'all' tries to build a static image which doesn't work.

+Cleanup: remove solaris-specific X11CNS11643, we should be the same as everything else.

 Cleanup: remove dtraceAttacher and last unused (since 25+15) bits of dtrace from attachListener.
 Removes illumos-port-17.patch